paulduchesne/margaret-and-david-vs-imdb/README.md

-# Margaret and David
+# Margaret and David vs IMDB

-Extracts of Margaret and David film ratings from 1986 to 2014 from SBS and ABC wayback captures.
+Margaret and David film ratings from 1997 to 2013, extracted from SBS and ABC wayback captures.
 Ratings matched to IMDB identifiers via fuzzy string matching.

 #### Margaret and David rate higher than IMDB.